StoXProject/StoX/README.md

 sudo apt-get install -y libxslt1-dev
 * Used in the pakcage "rgdal": sudo aptitude install libgdal-dev
+* Used in the pakcage "sf":
+sudo apt-get install -y libproj-dev

 If problems still occur, try debugging by loacting and running in R the commands that (1) source the Vesions.R file and (2) call the installOfficialRstoxPackagesWithDependencies() function, found in the log file located in the folder "stox" in your system temp folder (/tmp/stox), but with quiet = FALSE.
 See the fofllowing example: